 PRINCIPLE 3: VULNERABLE AND MARGINALIZED GROUPS There is a small potential risk that needs and concerns of various groups have changed once the project starts.
-This could lead to dissatisfaction about project interventions of project beneficiaries All project beneficiary groups will be consulted again during the inception phase to verify and further identify all specific needs and concerns of groups (see also above) Strictly apply the Grievance and Redress Mechanism The project will ensure equal opportunities in participation and decision-making of women, youth and other vulnerable groups by using quotas and by agreeing on representation in decision-making processes through the use of ToRs, agreements, etc. Verification report of needs and potential concerns of project beneficiaries Grievance and Redress mechanism in place Attendance sheets and workshop / training reports UN-Habitat and executing entities As part of comp 1 PRINCIPLE 6: CORE LABOUR RIGHTS: There is a small risk of core labour standards not being respected by contractors, especially related to standards for safety and health and labour inspection.
-Dissatisfaction among workers and employees in the project The project follows ILO core labor standards.
-Looking at the conventions and protocols not ratified, the project will be particularly attentive to any health and safety and inspections.
-Employment and working conditions following core labour standards to which the project activity will need to comply will be included in all legal agreements with all sub-contractors, including steps and responsibilities to comply.
-Regular inspections will be conducted.
-Strictly apply the Grievance and Redress Mechanism 0 Check agreements for relevant clauses Inspection reports Grievance and Redress mechanism in place UN-Habitat As part of execution fee (consultan ts) PRINCIPLE 12: POLLUTION AND RESOURCE EFFICIENCY: There is a risk that waste (mostly construction materials and deposits from the canals mostly related to output 2.1.) will not properly be managed / recycled.
+This could lead to dissatisfaction about project interventions of project beneficiaries the inception phase to verify and further identify all specific needs and concerns of groups (see also above) Strictly apply the Grievance and Redress Mechanism The project will ensure equal opportunities in participation and decision-making of women, youth and other vulnerable groups by using quotas and by agreeing on representation in decision-making processes through the use of ToRs, agreements, etc. Verification report of needs and potential concerns of project beneficiaries Grievance and Redress mechanism in place Attendance sheets and workshop / training reports As part of comp 1 PRINCIPLE 6: CORE LABOUR RIGHTS: There is a small risk of core labour standards not being respected by contractors, especially related to standards for safety and health and labour inspection.
+Dissatisfaction among workers and employees in the project conventions and protocols not ratified, the project will be fc particularly attentive to any health and safety and inspections.
+In Employment and working conditions following core labour G standards to which the project activity will need to comply will m Check agreements UN-Habitat for relevant clauses Inspection reports Grievance and Redress mechanism in place As part of execution fee (consultan ts) PRINCIPLE 12: POLLUTION AND RESOURCE EFFICIENCY: There is a risk that waste (mostly construction materials and deposits from the canals mostly related to output 2.1.) will not properly be managed / recycled.
 Waste may be dumped / processed inappropriately with potential negative environmental impacts.
 Although waste is not expected to be hazardous, it should not be dumped on inappropriate sites or not recycled while this is possible A waste management plan will be prepared.
 Reference to the waste management plan to which the project activity will need to comply will be included in all legal agreements with all sub-contractors, including steps and responsibilities to comply.
-Check waste management plan Check agreements for relevant clauses Conduct inspections UN-Habitat As part of execution fee (consultan ts)
+C Check waste management plan Check agreements for relevant clauses Conduct inspections As part of execution fee (consultan ts)